Mammography uses X-rays to create images of the breast. These images are called mammograms.

 The mammograms below show a range of breast density.
 Some breasts are mostly fat (fatty breast) and some breasts are mostly breast tissue (dense breast).

 Breast density decreases after menopause.
-This is also true for younger women who are in menopause after surgery to remove the ovaries (oophorectomy).
+This is true for women who go through natural menopause and younger women who are in menopause after surgery to remove the ovaries (oophorectomy).

 For women who use menopausal hormone therapy (MHT), breast density may not decrease until they stop using MHT.